Randywfl/TeraTerm-SSH2-Session-Manager/README.md

 SSH TeraTerm Session Manager (SSHTTSM)
 Description:
 SSHTTSM is a free, lightweight session manager for Tera Term.
-It simplifies SSH connections by storing your session details — including IP, port, username, and password — for quick one-click access.
+It simplifies SSH connections by storing your session details — including IP, port, [Optional username, and password] — for quick one-click access.
 Supports auto-login, password visibility toggle, and rotating backups of your session list.

 Features:
 Save and manage multiple SSH sessions